phoenixyyz/flipper-zero-animations/README.md

 # flipper-zero-animations

-My list of compiled and uncompiled flipper zero animations
+Made these for fun! some may be broken so *use at own risk*.

+* 🌲Compiled / Uncompiled branches for organization.
-* 🚧 Active Work in progress...
+* 🚧 Active Work in progress.